The Vermont Statutes Online

 (1) it has been unused for a continuous period of 10 years after July 1, 1973; and

 (2) no statement of interest under subsection (e) of this section has been filed at any time within the preceding five years.

-(c) The provisions of subsection (b) of this section shall not apply to any interest in oil or gas which has been retained by the owner who originally severed the mineral estate from the surface estate, notwithstanding that other interests in the land, including ownership of the surface, may have been sold, leased, mortgaged, or otherwise transferred.
+(c) The provisions of subsection (b) of this section shall not apply to any interest in oil or gas that has been retained by the owner who originally severed the mineral estate from the surface estate, notwithstanding that other interests in the land, including ownership of the surface, may have been sold, leased, mortgaged, or otherwise transferred.

 (d) This section applies to all interests in oil and gas.
 It also applies to interests in other minerals if created inclusively in the same instrument which expressly creates an oil and gas interest.
-It does not apply to mineral interests which do not expressly include an oil and gas interest or were intended to be separate from an oil and gas interest.
+It does not apply to mineral interests that do not expressly include an oil and gas interest or were intended to be separate from an oil and gas interest.